Horndev/zapread.com/CONTRIBUTING.md

 ## Bug reports

-If you identify an problem, please report it using the issue tracker
+If you identify an problem, please report it using the github issue tracker.

+## Setting up local development

+1. Download Visual Studio Community 2017 or 2019 (free).  https://visualstudio.microsoft.com/
+1. Clone the repository and all submodules
+1. Set up the AppSettings.config file (copy AppSettings.config.template to AppSettings.config)
+1. Set up the database.config file (copy database.config.template to database.config)
+1. Open zapread.com.sln with Visual Studio
+1. In the Package Manager Console, run `Update-Package Microsoft.CodeDom.Providers.DotNetCompilerPlatform -r` to set up compiler
+1. Run zapread.com (e.g. press F5)
+1. Go to /Home/Install/ to bootstrap database

+## Contributing your changes

+Submit a github pull request to the dev branch.

 ## Documentation